JobService/job-service/caf-templates/developer_docs/implementation_guide.md

 Using these layouts will provide a consistent user experience across all services.

-To incorporate the documentation into your project create a documentation folder in your repository.
+To incorporate the documentation into your project create a `docs` folder in your repository.
 This will contain all files required to build your Jekyll site.

 Each service's documentation should be accessible from both the GitHub site and the site hosted in the gh-pages branch of the repository.